mfem/web/src/high-order-mesh.md

 The geometry section of a 2D MFEM mesh which uses a discontinuous representation of its coordinates would start with the following header.
 Note the `FiniteElementCollection` line.
-Again, this string can be parsed to determine the characteristics of the appropriate basis functions see the [1D section](#1d-mesh-geometry) for a detailed description.
+Again, this string can be parsed to determine the characteristics of the appropriate basis functions, see the [1D section](#1d-mesh-geometry) for a detailed description.

 ```